 In other cases, the condition may be treated during the pregnancy.
 For example, surgery may be done to repair abnormal structures while the baby is in the uterus.

-After your baby is born, he may need medicine or surgery.
+Your baby may need medicine or surgery after birth.
 Examples of surgeries that may be done include:

 Make sure you receive good prenatal care:

 Heart and Stroke Foundation of Canada

 Congenital heart defects.
 American Heart Association website.
 Available at: http://www.heart.org/HEARTORG/Conditions/CongenitalHeartDefects/Congenital-Heart-Defects_UCM_001090_SubHomePage.jsp.
 Accessed July 19, 2013.